barayuda/ReactNative-Tutor/README.md

 Let us look at how to use these components one by one in detail-

-<i>Simply make the respective changes in the app.js file to learn the building blocks of React Native and get the desired result.</i>
+***Simply make the respective changes in the app.js file to learn the building blocks of React Native and get the desired result.***

 ### View, StyleSheet and Text